 - Eating protein can keep you full longer than carbs

 While participating in a self-prescribed weight loss plan, have you ever experienced eating a meal that is heavy in carbohydrates and then find that you are left feeling ravenous a few hours later?
-Your Orland Park, IL weight loss doctor can explain that eating protein rich foods instead of carbohydrates will counteract swings in blood sugar by helping you feel full longer.
+Your Orland Park, IL, weight loss doctor can explain that eating protein-rich foods instead of carbohydrates will counteract swings in blood sugar by helping you feel full longer.

 This feeling of satiety improves your chances of sticking to your medically supervised weight loss program and feeling less hungry throughout the day.
-Also, protein slows down the process of digestion which cuts down your chances of going back for seconds and helps to create a calorie deficit.
+Also, protein slows down the process of digestion, which cuts down your chances of going back for seconds and helps to create a calorie deficit.

 - Eating protein is good for your diet

-It should not a surprise that lean protein is an excellent source of nutrients and essential omega 3 fatty acids such as salmon.
+It should not be a surprise that lean protein is an excellent source of nutrients and essential omega-3 fatty acids such as salmon.
 If lean protein is the staple that you plan your weight loss meal program around, you will end up with fewer unhealthy foods in your home.
 It is also important to keep in mind that lean protein has a lower caloric value of four calories per gram compared to nine calories per gram of fat.

 - Protein helps you build muscle

-A favorite of body builders and athletes alike, protein can help weight loss program patients build and maintain muscle mass with a healthy diet and exercise.
+A favorite of bodybuilders and athletes alike, protein can help weight loss program patients build and maintain muscle mass with a healthy diet and exercise.
 After physical activity, your body really needs protein to refuel and rebuild muscle.
 Therefore, increasing your protein intake on exercise days is a good idea.

 Keep in mind, if you choose a snack that is high in protein after an isometric weight training session, the muscles are more receptive to nutrients.
 Muscles will repair and grow quicker with an adequate supply of protein.